radek-sprta/ansible-role-node_exporter/README.md

 The path where the `node_exporter` binary will be installed.

+    node_exporter_user: node_exporter

+The user the service will run under.

     node_exporter_options: ''

 Any additional options to pass to `node_exporter` when it starts, e.g. `--no-collector.wifi` if you want to ignore any WiFi data.